 Psalm 89:14, Ecclesiastes 12:14, Romans 6:23

-• God’s solution had to provide a way for sin to be punished without eternally destroying all people.
+God’s solution had to provide a way for sin to be punished without eternally destroying all people.
 He could destroy all mankind and thus punish sin – which would satisfy His justice – but in His love He wanted a way for man to dwell with Him.
-He had to punish sin and save man – and in so doing bring the most glory possible to Himself.
+He had to punish sin and save man – and in so doing bring glory to Himself.

-• God’s solution was to become a man – He came as the Son of God – named Jesus.
+God’s solution was to become a man – He came as the Son of God – named Jesus.
 Jesus is God who also became man.
 He was/is both.
 He’s fully human and fully God.
 He was the perfect man.
-He never sinned and He wasn’t born in sin because He was conceived in Mary by the Holy Spirit (she gave birth while still a virgin).
+He never sinned and He wasn’t born in sin because He was conceived in a woman (Mary) by the Holy Spirit (she gave birth while still a virgin).
 Thus as a perfect man He didn’t have to die for his own sin.

 Luke 1:34-35, John 1:1, 1:14, Colossians 1:15, I John 3:5